Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 There were about 22,400 jobs for Furniture Finisher in 2016 (in the United States).
 There is little to no growth in job opportunities for Furniture Finisher.
-The BLS estimates 2,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.

 undefined